cparnot/xgridstatus/documentation.markdown

 For output compatible with Xgrid@Stanford widget, use the following options:

 	    xgridstatus -h host1 [-h host2 ...] [-s] -xAT -r 10 -o path/to/file.xml

+### User defaults

+In verbose mode, progress messages are displayed every 5 secs.
+This default can be changed using the following command:

+    defaults write xgridstatus IntervalForLoadingProgressReports xxx

+where xxx is a number of seconds.

+### Acknowledgements

+Many thanks to Kevin Ballard (http://kevin.sb.org) for his MethodSwizzle implementation, that xgridstatus uses to work around a bug in Xgrid.
+In some circumstances, the BEEP framework raises an exception because the -addObject: method of the NSCFArray class is called with a nil argument.
+By skipping this exception (using the MethodSwizzle trick), xgridstatus is able to get things going and continue its work.

 ### Examples